icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 1. "The results showed that glaze-ice formations, either primary or runback, ... caused large and rapid increases in drag, especially at datum air temperatures approaching 32F"
 2. There is an early statement of icing wind tunnel test to flight similarity.
 3. Different phases of flight (takeoff, cruise, descent), including sequences, are considered.
-4. By "discriminating use of the data", drag results compared well to those in NACA-TR-446.
+4. By "discriminating use of the data", drag results can be estimated using NACA-TR-446.

 ##Abstract
 >The effects of primary and runback icing and frost formations on the